leofofeo/insight-fellows/README.md

 The bulk of my work exists in the `src` directory.
 There are three main directories there - `models`, `processing`, and `utils`.
-Additionally, `main.py` exists at the root of `src` and calls the two main processing functions with the path to the appropriate folders.
+Additionally, `main.py` exists at the root of the project; it was moved to outside of `src` to avoid conflicts with `unittest` set up and calls the two main processing functions with the path to the appropriate folders.

+# Testing directions
+Custom tests under `tests_general` can be run one of two ways:
+- From root, run `python -m unittest discover`
+- From root, run `sh tests.sh`; ensure your `env` is running Python 3.7 or higher
+    - - You might need to first run `chmod +x tests.sh` before `sh run.sh` for permissions

+# Running the script
+The script can be run in one of two ways:
+- From root, run `python main.py`; ensure your virtual env is running Python 3.7 or higher
+- From root, run `sh run.sh`; ensure your `env` is running Python 3.7 or higher
+    - You might need to first run `chmod +x run.sh` before `sh run.sh` for permissions

 ## Models